coopersimpson/coopersimpson.github.io/_pages/about.md

 ## about me

-Practicing physiotherapist and self taught software developer looking to break into the tech industry.
-I plan to use this website as a home base to share blog posts on a variety of topics as well as showcase my projects.
+A physiotherapist on a journey of learning how to make computers do things.
+I plan to use this website as somewhere I can share my thoughts on a variety of topics and document my journey as a developer, as well as showcase any projects I happen to work on.

 ##### interests
 <ul>